amcow/dev-documentation/resource libray/index.md

 We can also have related reports.
 If someone is searching for groundwater in Nigeria, you should also display related reports below that resource.

-Needless to say, we should also have a back button if the person wants to move back to the previous reports
+Needless to say, we should also have a back button if the person wants to move back to the previous default report page.

+!!!primary How will the resource section be updated?
+Two primaray ways to update the database: direct upload through the admin panel and partners API integration

+The detail approach will be in the admin section of this documentation !!!